jasonTor/Alpha_Volatility_Strategy/README.md

 The option dataset was split chronologically into three disjoint subsets:

-- Training set (70%): used to design and train models or statistical strategies.
+- Training set (70%) (January 2016 - January 2021): used to design and train models or statistical strategies.
-- Validation set (15%): used for backtesting and simulating strategies.
+- Validation set (15%) (January 2021 - December 2021): used for backtesting and simulating strategies.
-- Test set (15%): kept strictly out-of-sample, treated as an unseen “future” dataset to evaluate final strategies.
+- Test set (15%) (January 2022 - March 2023) : kept **strictly out-of-sample, treated as an unseen “future” dataset to evaluate final strategies**.

 This setup ensures a clear separation between model development, simulation, and unbiased performance assessment.